Temuera Morrison: Career

+1973-2014: Film and music

-His first role was Rangi in the 1973 film Rangi's Catch.
+Morrison's film debut is the 1973 film Rangi's Catch, playing the title character.
 He trained in drama under the New Zealand Special Performing Arts Training Scheme.
 One of his earliest starring roles was in the 1988 film Never Say Die, opposite Lisa Eilbacher.
-After this he played Dr. Hone Ropata on the television soap opera Shortland Street from 1992 to 1995; he was immortalised when another character rebuked him with the line "You're not in Guatemala now, Dr. Ropata!"
+After this he played Dr. Hone Ropata on the television soap opera Shortland Street from 1992 to 1995.

-In 1994, he received attention for his role as the violent and abusive Māori husband Jake "The Muss" Heke in Once Were Warriors, a film adaptation of Alan Duff's novel of the same name.
-The film became the most successful local title released in New Zealand, and sold to many countries overseas.
+In 1994, he received attention for his role as the violently abusive Māori husband Jake "The Muss" Heke in Once Were Warriors, a film adaptation of Alan Duff's novel Once Were Warriors.
+The film became the most successful local release in New Zealand, and sold to many countries.
 The role won him international acclaim and he received the award for best male performance in a dramatic role at the 1994 New Zealand Film and Television Awards.
 He reprised the role in the sequel, What Becomes of the Broken Hearted?, for which he received the Best Actor award from the New Zealand Film Awards.
-Despite the acclaim he received for his performance, Morrison said in 2010 that he felt typecast by the role, to the point that it was "a millstone round my neck".
+Morrison said in 2010 that he felt typecast by the role, to the point that it was "a millstone round my neck".
+In 1996, he appeared in the Pamela Anderson film Barb Wire.

 He has appeared in supporting roles in Speed 2: Cruise Control (1997) and The Beautiful Country (2004).
 In 2005, Morrison became the host of the talk show The Tem Show on New Zealand television.

 In the 1996 Queen's Birthday Honours, Morrison was appointed a Member of the New Zealand Order of Merit, for services to drama.

 He started writing an autobiography in 2009, which he hoped would inspire others to "reach for the stars".

 He released his debut album, Tem, through Sony Music Entertainment NZ in late November 2014.
-The album consists of covers of songs that his father, and uncle Sir Howard Morrison, used to perform at local venues when he was growing up.
+It consists of covers of songs that his father, and uncle Sir Howard Morrison, had performed at local venues when he was growing up.